5jt/Tatin/docs/source/get-started.md

 ## Load packages

 MarkAPL has been installed in the project.
-Now to get it into the active workspace.
+Now load it into the active workspace.

 MarkAPL is one (the only one) of the dependencies of Foo.
 ```